tnybny/tnybny.github.io/_posts/2020-11-01-what-i-read.md

 ### 2021
 1. "Tutorial: Pay Attention to What You Need: Do Structural Priors Still Matter in the Age of Billion Parameter Models?" at NIPS 2021: General principles to bring structure to deep learning systems, partly inspired by Daniel Kahneman's Thinking Fast and Slow.
-2. [Masked Autoencoders are Scalable Vision Learners](https://arxiv.org/abs/2111.06377) at CVPR 2022: Presents a new self-learning based pretraining method that works surprisingly well for Transformer models in vision tasks.
+2. [Masked Autoencoders are Scalable Vision Learners](https://arxiv.org/abs/2111.06377) at CVPR 2022: Presents a new self-learning based pre-training method that works surprisingly well for Transformer models in vision tasks.
 3. [Robustness of Vision Transformers to occlusions](https://proceedings.neurips.cc/paper/2021/file/c404a5adbf90e09631678b13b05d9d7a-Paper.pdf) at NIPS 2021: A revealing set of experiments that show that vision transformers are curiously more robust to occlusions when compared to ConvNets.
 4. [Spectral Norm for GAN training](https://proceedings.neurips.cc/paper/2021/file/4ffb0d2ba92f664c2281970110a2e071-Paper.pdf) at NIPS 2021: A study on why spectral normalization has been successful in stabilizing GAN training.
-5. [Knowledge Distillation for Object Detection](https://arxiv.org/pdf/2103.02340) at CVPR 2021: A knowledge distillation scheme for object detection that is based on distillting information in regions of most disagreement between teacher and student.
+5. [Knowledge Distillation for Object Detection](https://arxiv.org/pdf/2103.02340) at CVPR 2021: A knowledge distillation scheme for object detection that is based on distilling information in regions of most disagreement between teacher and student.

 ### 2020
 1. [CoordConv](https://arxiv.org/pdf/1807.03247.pdf) in NIPS 2018: brilliant exposition of a curios way in which ConvNets fail and a balatantly simple solution to allow a conv kernel to be aware of it's position in terms of pixel coordinates.
 Note that this paper weirdly has translation _invariance_ mixed up with translation _equivarance_ a lot.